garv130/Human-vs-AI-Tic-Tac-Toe/README.md

+Welcome to my Human vs AI Tic Tac Toe Game!!!

+This is a terminal-based Tic-Tac-Toe game built in Java where a human player competes against an AI opponent powered by Google's Gemini AI API.
+The AI makes decisions based on player input and provides a smart, engaging challenge.

 Setup Instructions after you have cloned the project and opened it in your own IDE

 Step 1: Get a Gemini API Key